rise-erpelding/farmpicks-server/README.md

-DESCRIPTION - Search for farms by name, category PARAMETERS q (string) - Optional search term products (comma-delimited) - Optional to filter by what kind of product purchase_option (comma-delimited) - Optional to filter by purchase option
+DESCRIPTION - Search for farms by name, category PARAMETERS q (string) - Optional search term products (comma-delimited coming soon) - Optional to filter by what kind of product purchaseOptions (comma-delimited coming soon) - Optional to filter by purchase option